|Mollie King at the WEA stall at Brookmans Park Village Day|

 Meetings then moved to private homes and eventually to the local library.
 By 1989 the Brookmans Park WEA boasted 70 students a year.

 The then chair of the local branch, Mollie King, wrote a brief history of the local WEA in the May 2002 issue of the Chancellor's Community Newsletter.
-The article is embedded below with the permission of the publisher.
+The article is reproduced below with the permission of the publisher.
 The Brookmans Park WEA site also has a short potted history.